eDKFzNK37V/Subtitle-Translator-en-pl/README.md

 - Slow translation on CPU → consider using GPU or a smaller model
 - Tags translated into output → ensure input file is a valid .ass and tags match supported patterns

-- If you encounter the problem that is not described there or is not suited for your platform, pm me or create an issue.
+- If you encounter a problem that is not described there or is not suited for your platform, pm me or create an issue.

 - [Chapters](#chapters)